sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 &nbsp;

-**Step 2:** Remotely Connecting
+### **Step 2:** Remotely Connecting

 For this step, Windows users need to download OpenSSH through this following link: [Download OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 For Mac users, you aren’t required to install this.

-To start, you will need to look up your course-specific account for CSE 15L through this link: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php).
+To start, you will need to look up your course-specific account for CSE 15L through this link: [UCSD Account Lookup](https://sdacs.ucsd.edu/~icc/index.php).
 Make sure to write down the last three digits of your account name as you will need this to log into a course-specific account on `ieng6`!

 Then, open the terminal on VS code either through the menu bar or by the Ctrl/Command + ` keyboard shortcut and type the following command into the terminal: